 "Stop the Wait" is a grassroots campaign trying to get rid of the five-month waiting period for people found disabled and approved for benefits.
 The original idea for the waiting period was to save the government money.

-Applicants who are awarded SSDI benefits have to wait five months before they're eligible to start collecting payment.
-In other words, applicants aren't entitled to any money for the first full five months of their disability.
+Applicants awarded SSDI benefits have to wait five months before they can start collecting payments.
+In other words, you aren't entitled to any money for the first five full months of your disability.
 (The waiting period applies only to SSDI benefits, not SSI benefits.)

-Individuals who get SSDI benefits are also automatically eligible for Medicare coverage after they've been entitled to benefits for 24 months.
-In the example above, John Smith would be automatically eligible for Medicare in July 2022, two years after his entitlement date (and 29 months after his disability onset date).
+People who get SSDI benefits are also automatically eligible for Medicare coverage 24 months after their entitlement dates.
+In the example above, John Smith would be automatically eligible for Medicare in July 2024, two years after his entitlement date (and 29 months after his disability onset date).

-In December 2020, Congress passed the ALS Disability Insurance Access Act, which eliminated the five-month waiting period for people diagnosed with ALS, also known as amyotrophic lateral sclerosis or Lou Gehrig's Disease.
+In December 2020, Congress passed the ALS Disability Insurance Access Act, which eliminated the five-month waiting period for people diagnosed with ALS, also known as amyotrophic lateral sclerosis, or Lou Gehrig's Disease.
 The Act also removed the two-year waiting period for Medicare coverage for those with ALS.
-The bill was the product of more than a decade of hard work by disability rights groups.
+The bill resulted from more than a decade of hard work by disability rights groups.

 Applicants who don't qualify for SSDI because they don't have enough work credits might be eligible for SSI.
 The SSI program is a benefit system for people whose income and assets are below a specific level.

-To get SSI for a disability, an individual must have no more than $2,000 in assets and their income must fall under the monthly maximum federal amount.
-(The income limit ranges from about $700 to $1,500 per month, depending on whether the income is from work or not.)
-In 2021, the maximum payment for an individual is $794 per month.
+To get SSI for a disability, you must have no more than $2,000 in assets, and your income must fall under the monthly maximum federal amount.
+(The income limit ranges from about $900 to $1,900 per month, depending on whether your income is from work or another source.)

 Most SSI recipients, however, get far less than the maximum.
 Social Security reduces the monthly payment amount by subtracting any countable income—such as cash or "in-kind" income—that a person receives each month.
 (In-kind income can be a free place to stay or free food from friends or relatives.)

-The SSI payment amount usually goes up a bit each year through a cost-of-living adjustment (COLA), but the SSI asset limits haven't been updated since 1989.
+Although the SSI payment amount usually goes up a bit each year through a cost-of-living adjustment (COLA), the SSI asset limits haven't been updated since 1989.
 These unrealistic limits prevent many truly needy people from qualifying for SSI.

-In June 2021, over 30 lawmakers in the House of Representatives introduced the Supplemental Security Income Restoration Act.
-The Act hopes to keep over 8 million Americans who receive SSI benefits from falling below the poverty line by expanding the asset and income limits, raising the minimum benefit, and eliminating reductions in benefits.
-Here are the key features of the bill.
+In June 2021, over 30 lawmakers in the House of Representatives introduced the Supplemental Security Income Restoration Act (H.R.
+3824 – 117th).
+The bill was introduced in the Senate as S. 2065.
+The Act aimed to keep over eight million Americans receiving SSI benefits from falling below the poverty line by:

 Every year, the Social Security Administration calculates its annual cost-of-living adjustment (COLA) to offset the effect of inflation.
+The annual adjustments generally mean higher monthly payments for those receiving benefits.
 COLA increases are based on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).

-In April 2021, Senator Mitt Romney (R-UT) reintroduced the TRUST (Time to Rescue United States' Trusts) Act.
-The goal of the bill is to address the shortfalls faced by Social Security and other federal programs that rely on government trust funds.
+In April 2021, Senator Mitt Romney (R-UT) reintroduced the TRUST (Time to Rescue United States' Trusts) Act (S. 1295 – 117th).
+The bill aims to address the shortfalls faced by Social Security and other federal programs that rely on government trust funds.